 The anatomy of the heart is quite miraculous.
 The precision with which all the working pieces fit together is a marvel.
 But this means when a part becomes faulty, such as a thickened heart valve, just like a misfiring car engine it no longer works so effectively.

-One of the commonest cause of heart murmur in dogs is valve disease.
+One of the most common causes of heart murmur in dogs is valve disease.
 For example, oxygenated blood from the lungs enters the left atrium.
 The atrium contracts pushing the blood into a larger chamber, the left ventricle.
 The latter then contracts to push blood around the body.

 A valve (the mitral valve) is like a one-way swing door, policing the path from the left atrium to the ventricle.
 A common problem in older dogs is a myxomatous mitral valve.
 This is just a fancy way of saying the valve becomes stiff and thickened.
 When the valve affected is the mitral valve, the condition is known as mitral valve disease.